 We recommend white distilled vinegar, which starts as a grain alcohol sort of like vodka.
 As oxygen gets added to the alcohol, acetic acid and bacteria develop, increasing the acidity of the product.
 That’s where the sour flavor of vinegar comes from.

 Step 2: Run the Coffeemaker

 With your preferred quantities of vinegar and water in the coffee pot or reservoir, turn on the coffeemaker and run it through its typical brewing cycle.
-As the vinegar warms up, it will get right to work scouring your coffeemaker (and the coffee pot) of stains and other grime.
+As the vinegar warms up, it will get right to work scouring your coffeemaker (and the coffee pot) of stains and other mineral buildup.